 1. Alcohol and illegal or performance enhancing drug possession or use is incompatible with participation in extracurricular activities on behalf of the school district.
-For the safety, health and well-being of the student extracurricular activity participants of the school district, the school district has adopted this policy for use by all participating students
+For the safety, health and well-being of the student extracurricular activity participants of the school district, the school district has adopted this policy for use by all participating students at the 6th-12th grade level.
+Any student found to be in possession of, or having used alcohol or illegal or performance enhancing drugs, either by observation or drug or alcohol use test, will be considered to have violated this policy.

-- at the 6th-12th grade level.
-Any student found to be in possession of, or having used alcohol or illegal or performance enhancing drugs, either by observation or drug or alcohol use test, will be considered to have violated this policy. - 2.
-Each student extracurricular activity participant shall be provided with a copy of this policy and the "Student Extracurricular Activity Participant Alcohol and Illegal or Performance Enhancing Drugs Contract (the "Contract") which shall be read, signed and dated by the student, parent or custodial guardian and a coach/sponsor before such student shall be eligible to practice or participate in any extracurricular activity.
-No student shall be allowed to practice or participate in any extracurricular activity unless the student has returned the properly signed Contract. - 3.
-The principal and sponsor, or, in the case of student athletes only, the athletic director and applicable coach, shall be responsible for determining whether a violation of this policy has occurred when an observation of possession or use of alcohol or illegal drug by a student extracurricular activity participant has been reported.
+2. Each student extracurricular activity participant shall be provided with a copy of this policy and the "Student Extracurricular Activity Participant Alcohol and Illegal or

+Performance Enhancing Drugs Contract" (the "Contract") which shall be read, signed and dated by the student, parent or custodial guardian and a coach/sponsor before such student shall be eligible to practice or participate in any extracurricular activity.
+No student shall be allowed to practice or participate in any extracurricular activity unless the student has returned the properly signed Contract.
+Provided, however, the lack of a signature on the part of a coach/sponsor shall not invalidate consent to drug testing under the Contract.

+3. The principal and sponsor, or, in the case of student athletes only, the athletic director and applicable coach, shall be responsible for determining whether a violation of this policy has occurred when an observation of possession or use of alcohol or illegal drug by a student extracurricular activity participant has been reported.
 If a violation of the policy is determined to have occurred by a student extracurricular activities participant other than a student athlete, the principal will contact the student, the sponsor, and the parent or custodial guardian of the student and schedule a conference.
 If a violation of the policy is determined to have occurred by a student athlete, the athletic director will contact the student, the sponsor or head coach, the applicable principal, and the parent or custodial guardian of the student and schedule a conference.
-At the conference, the violation of the policy will be described and the restrictions explained. - 4.
-The Contract for alcohol and illegal or performance enhancing drug and/or alcohol use testing shall be to provide a urine sample: - A. For student athletes, as part of the annual physical examination, and for all other student extracurricular activity participants, either - Prior to the start of the season for the extracurricular activity in which a student extracurricular activities participant competes, or
+At the conference, the violation of the policy will be described and the restrictions explained.
+4. The Contract shall signify consent on the part of the student extracurricular activity participant and his or her parent(s)/guardian(s) for the district to obtain a urine sample from the student extracurricular activity participant for the purpose of performing a drug and/or alcohol use test.
+Such drug use testing may occur upon any of the following events: